A scripted comedy series was about to be shut down by covid. So producers made everyone into a cartoon instead.

 Paramount Plus debuted the second episode of the animated experiment on Thursday, offering an unusual example of the entertainment business’ pandemic pivot — and showing how the effects of lockdowns will be felt long after vaccines proliferate.

-Debuting on CBS All Access in 2017 — Brammall and Trent O’Donnell adapted their Australian original — “No Activity” quickly drew a small but devoted following, with the show embodying streaming’s quirky pre-corporatized roots.
+Debuting on CBS All Access in 2017 — Brammall and Trent O’Donnell adapted their own Australian series — “No Activity” quickly drew a small but devoted following, with the show embodying streaming’s quirky pre-corporatized roots.
 Through three seasons, the Funny or Die-produced scripted series featured a who’s-who of comedy guest stars joining the cast for a season-long crime story line.
 (This year’s involves the FBI infiltrating the world’s most logical cult.)
 The appeal rested on the humorously meaningless conversations as characters sit in squad cars and face off with criminals, “The Wire” by way of “Seinfeld.”

-Then last March, less than a month from shooting a new batch of scripts for their fourth season, creators watched as the coronavirus forced everyone home.
-They realized they’d be in trouble even if lockdowns eased: “No Activity” used an innovative employment model in which a fast shooting schedule allowed big stars to join for several episodes on their days off.
+Then last March, less than a month from shooting a new batch of scripts for their fourth season, creators watched as the virus forced everyone home.
+They realized they’d be in trouble even if lockdowns eased: “No Activity” used an innovative employment model in which a fast shooting schedule allowed big stars to join for several episodes on a single day off.
 But that wouldn’t work during covid — stars’ day jobs wouldn’t let them leave their bubbles.

 It appeared the show would need to be shelved, possibly permanently.
-Game over.
 Book ‘em, Danno.
+Rules change.
 Bad luck, whatcha gonna do?

 But a pair of executives at CBS Studios had an idea: What if the same stories were shot with animated characters, like a Darrin-from-“Bewitched” situation, only instead of a new actor, everybody became pixels?
 This way the whole cast, including the guest stars, could continue working remotely.
-And maybe even gain some new creative mojo along the way.
+And, maybe, even gain some new creative mojo along the way.

-“My reaction was like that scene in ‘Dumb and Dumber:’ ‘So you’re telling me there’s a chance?’ " said Joe Farrell, executive vice president of longform development and programming at Funny or Die, referring to a line delivered by Jim Carrey in the 1994 box-office smash.
+“My reaction was like that scene in ‘Dumb and Dumber:’ ‘So you’re telling me there’s a chance?’ " said Joe Farrell, executive vice president of longform development and programming at Funny or Die, referring to the Jim Carrey line in the 1994 comedy classic.
 He added, “I wanted to be hopeful but wasn’t sure it would work.”

 Yet work it did.
-The new season provides evidence that in modern Hollywood, no matter what disaster strikes, the show must go on, even if it goes on with stars like Tim Meadows and Amy Schumer sitting in their closet reading their lines into an elaborate contraption they just unpacked from a suspiciously large package producers sent to their doorstep.
+The new season provides evidence that in modern Hollywood, no matter what kind of disaster strikes, the show must go on, even if it goes on with Tim Meadows and Elle Fanning sitting in their closets reading their lines into an elaborate contraption they just unpacked from a suspiciously large package producers sent to their doorstep.

 After all, to make animated TV, actors needed equipment that would normally be at the studio.
 So kits containing boom microphones, advanced screens and other digital implements were sent to dozens of them around the world, complete with a snake’s den of colorful wires they had to untangle.